- Red Lion

 45 Tame Road

-Dudley and South Staffordshire CAMRA Branch Pub of the Year 2020 Finalist.
-Reknowned for superior beer quality, there is an ever-changing range of guest beers which are advertised in advance on a blackboard near to the bar.
-The rear White Room is used for occasional live entertainment and can also be hired for parties, wakes, and meetings.
-Live sporting fixtures are shown on a flatscreen television hanging above the real fire.
-Part of the popular Red Pub Co regional portfolio.
+A back-street local offering an interesting range of pale changing beers.
+The rear White Room is used for occasional live entertainment and can also be hired for events and meetings.
+Live sporting fixtures are shown on a flatscreen TV, below which is a real fire.
+The pub is part of the popular Red Pub Co regional portfolio.
+A public footpath runs adjacent to the pub which leads to Sheepwash Nature Reserve.

 - Toby Carvery